Sim2Val: Leveraging Correlation Across Test Platforms for Variance-Reduced Metric Estimation: Experimental Results

 \subsection{Quadruped Velocity Tracking}

 We then consider the problem of evaluating the velocity tracking performance of a policy trained via reinforcement learning in simulation, and then deployed on a quadruped robot in the real world.
 Here, the scenario is parameterized by $X \in \mathbb{R}^3$, the three-dimensional command velocity vector, representing desired velocities in the forward, sideways, and yaw directions, respectively.
 The metric of interest $\metric$ here is the average velocity tracking error seen over a 2 second deployment of the reinforcement learning policy in the real world, while the performance of the policy in a rollout in the simulator serves as the surrogate metric $\surrogate$.
 We collect $\npaired=200$ paired samples from real-world tests and paired simulation results, and $\nsurrogate=400$ additional simulator-only samples.

 \textbf{Direct control variates.} We first apply the direct control variates approach (CV).
 As shown in Table~\ref{tab:quadruped_summary}, the direct CV method reduces the variance from $2.048 \times 10^{-5}$ (using only the $n$ real-world evaluations) to $2.041 \times 10^{-5}$.
-The Pearson correlation coefficient between the $n$ paired simulation and real-world metrics is $0.0728$, indicating a weak correlation between simulated and real-world performance; consequently, the reduction in variance achieved is limited.
-By applying Eq.~\ref{eq:cv-data-reduction} from Theorem \ref{thm:sample-complexity}, we compute $n_{\min}=200$, indicating that when the correlation coefficient is close to zero, the reduction in sample complexity is negligible.
+The Pearson correlation coefficient $\rho$ between the $n$ paired simulation and real-world metrics is $0.0728$, indicating a weak correlation between simulated and real-world performance; consequently, the reduction in variance achieved is limited.
+By applying Eq.~\ref{eq:cv-data-reduction} from Theorem \ref{thm:sample-complexity}, we compute $n_{\min}=200$, indicating that when $\rho$ is close to zero, the reduction in sample complexity is negligible.